Vitamin D and Acute Respiratory Infection Study (VIDARIS)

 VIDARIS is a double blind randomised placebo controlled trial investigating the effect of vitamin D supplementation on the incidence and/or severity of acute respiratory infections-colds and flu in adults.

-- The trial is set to be completed November 2011.
+• The trial period was completed in November 2011.

 For more information or enquiries contact